jimkang/object-form/README.md

 Given an object, set corresponding form values (or any DOM element values).
 Or given a root DOM element (which could be a form), put together an object.

+Currently not implemented: Setting values.
+Only extracting values from the DOM to an object is done.

 Installation
 ------------